munificent/craftinginterpreters/book/representing-code.md

 <aside name="expr">

-I avoid abbreviations in my code because they can trip up a reader who doesn't know what they stand for.
+I avoid abbreviations in my code because they trip up a reader who doesn't know what they stand for.
 But in compilers I've looked at, "Expr" and "Stmt" are so ubiquitous that I may as well start getting you used to them now.

 </aside>

 Expr is the base class that all expression classes inherit from.
 I went ahead and nested the subclasses inside of it.
-There's no real need for this, but it lets us stuff all of the classes into a single file.
+There's no real need for this, but it lets us cram all of the classes into a single file.

 ### Disoriented objects

 You'll note that, much like the Token class, there aren't any methods here.
-It's a dumb struct.
+It's a dumb structure.
 Nicely typed, but merely a bag of data.
 This feels strange in an object-oriented language like Java.
 Shouldn't the class *do stuff?*

 The problem is that these tree classes aren't owned by any single domain.
 Would they have methods related to parsing, where the trees are produced?
 Or